paanSinghCoder/tmdb-infinite-scroll/README.md

 ## Features

-- Logic for infinite scroll can be found in `useFetch` custom hook.
+- Logic for infinite scroll can be found in `useFetch.hook.tsx` custom hook.
 - React.memo for controlling Movie card render.
 - Suspence for lazy loading component.
 - Typescript for types.